 Let me answer that for you: yes, you are very creative.
 Not even half way down this page, you will have created at least one new email address—by just thinking of it (and typing it perhaps, so people can actually use it).
 Take that, law of attraction!

 Free email addresses, for example: you got about a million when you set up that Gmail account.

-How To Create a Gmail Alias
+How to Create (and Use) Infinite Gmail Email Alias Addresses

 To create a new Gmail address on the fly: